JacobDev1/xl-converter/README.md

 Gives you **smaller file sizes** and quite possibly **better quality**.
 The downside is **longer conversion time**.
 I wrote an [article](https://codepoems.eu/posts/jpeg-xl-effort-setting-explained) demystifying the effort argument.

+### Downscaling

+Shrink your images to fit under a **desired file size**.
+XL Converter can dynamically **adjust the resolution** for you.
+Yes, it's compatible with intelligent effort.

+Traditional downscaling methods (by percent and resolution) are also available.

 ### Image Proxy

 Encoders are picky, but XL Converter isn't.
 Feed it any format it can decode and the conversion will still be finished despite the encoder not supporting it.